-Tax Court Suits
+Austin Tax Court Suits Lawyer

 The People’s Tax Court

-Individuals and businesses with tax conflicts sometimes take those disputes to U.S. Tax Court — a court which is sometimes called “the people’s tax court” because taxpayers with a minor dispute occasionally represent themselves.
-However, when the amount at stake is high, it is much safer and much more effective to be represented by a tax lawyer who will be prepared to try the case, if a settlement cannot be reached.
+Sometimes, individuals and businesses with tax conflicts will take those disputes to the U.S. Tax Court.
+The U.S. Tax Court is often called “the people’s tax court” because taxpayers with minor dispute(s) occasionally represent themselves.
+However, when stakes are high, it is much safer and much more effective to be represented by a tax lawyer who will be prepared to try the case, if a settlement cannot be reached.

 The judges at the U.S. Tax Court tend to favor the IRS when there are controversies.
 If your case is controversial, it is important to be represented by an experienced attorney who is familiar with tax laws and regulations, and with the court itself.